 🔺 Lots of customization options for colors, straps, and materials

 Though the main differences lie between the software, the price gap makes little changes in other alluring options.
 Both of them look almost the same from outside.
 The only physical distinction of the Cellular models is a red marking on the digital crown.
 The brighter marking may look odd or cheaper to someone with different tastes.
+Don’t let anyone fool you as you can easily identify between a GPS and Cellular watch looking at the red marking on the crown.
+Thanks me later.

 And in the case of Apple Watch Cellular, you’ll find plenty of ways to customize the watches with the materials, straps, or colors.
 The GPS-only version of Apple Watch Series 3 and 5 come with only an aluminum body with a sport band.
 You can choose from a silver, space grey, or rose gold-toned watch case with the aluminum bands available in black, fog, grey, or pink sand colors.
 Apart from these sports bands, you can also pick the Nike Sport band and cases in silver, gold, or space grey colors.
 The Apple Watch GPS and Cellular comes with 9 color schemes of exquisite variations and design.